ibm-cloud-architecture/cloudpak-for-applications/README.md

 Issue the commands below to load the template named `gse-liberty-deploy` in the `dev`, `stage` and `prod` projects.

 ```
-oc create -f template-liberty-deploy.yaml -n cos-liberty-dev
+oc create -f template-liberty-deploy.yaml -n spring-liberty-dev
-oc create -f template-liberty-deploy.yaml -n cos-liberty-stage
+oc create -f template-liberty-deploy.yaml -n spring-liberty-stage
-oc create -f template-liberty-deploy.yaml -n cos-liberty-prod
+oc create -f template-liberty-deploy.yaml -n spring-liberty-prod
 ```

 ### Create the deployment definitions
-In this step the `gse-liberty-deploy` template will be used to create a Red Hat OpenShift [application](https://docs.openshift.com/container-platform/3.11/dev_guide/application_lifecycle/new_app.html) named `cos-liberty` in the `dev`, `stage` and `prod` namespaces.
+In this step the `gse-liberty-deploy` template will be used to create a Red Hat OpenShift [application](https://docs.openshift.com/container-platform/3.11/dev_guide/application_lifecycle/new_app.html) named `spring-liberty` in the `dev`, `stage` and `prod` namespaces.

 The result will be:
 - `service` listening on ports `9080`, `9443` and `9082`